Beta vulgaris

 Beta vulgaris (beet) is a species of flowering plant in the subfamily Betoideae of the family Amaranthaceae.

 Economically, it is the most important crop of the large order Caryophyllales.
+It has several cultivar groups, but usually three subspecies are typically recognised.
+All of these cultivars, despite their quite different morphologies, fall into the subspecies Beta vulgaris subsp. vulgaris.
+The wild ancestor of all the cultivated beets is the sea beet (Beta vulgaris subsp. maritima).

-It has several cultivar groups: the sugar beet, of greatest importance to produce table sugar; the root vegetable known as the beetroot or garden beet; the leaf vegetable known as chard or spinach beet or silverbeet; and mangelwurzel, which is a fodder crop.
-Three subspecies are typically recognised.
-All cultivars fall into the subspecies Beta vulgaris subsp. vulgaris.
-The wild ancestor of the cultivated beets is the sea beet (Beta vulgaris subsp. maritima).
+Some of the most popular cultivar groups include: the sugar beet, of greatest importance to produce table sugar; the root vegetable known as the beetroot or garden beet; the leaf vegetable known as chard or spinach beet or silverbeet; and mangelwurzel, which is a fodder crop.